sudomateo/website/content/posts/tools-worth-changing-to-in-2025/index.md

 ## Ollama

 [Ollama][19] is a program to run large language models (LLMs) locally on your machine.
-I use Ollama to run models such as `llama3.3`, `mistral`, and `codellama`.
+I use Ollama to run models such as `llama3.2:3b`, `mistral:7b`, and `codellama:7b`.
 In fact, Ollama is the primary way that I interact with LLMs nowadays after I got tired of deciding whether to pay for Anthropic or OpenAI each month.
 There's really not much to say here other than AI is a useful tool to add to one's toolbelt.
 I like Ollama for the following reasons.